 - Re-defined the nature of the human prenate as an aware, communicative, and vulnerable being;

 - Re-set the starting time for parenthood from after birth to before conecption; and

-Among those involved in living and spreading APPPAH's message are mothers and fathers, children and adult survivors of prenatal and perinatal trauma.
-Active members spanning the globe include: obstetricians, pediatricians and family practice physicians, nurses, midwives, health care professionals and developmental therapists, psychiatrists, psychologists, social workers, counselors, doulas, childbirth educators, home visitors, chiropractors, cranial-sacral, osteopathic and naturopathic practitioners, and somatic therapists.
+Among those involved in living and spreading APPPAH's message are mothers and fathers, as well as children and adult survivors of prenatal and perinatal trauma.
+Active members spanning the globe include: obstetricians, pediatricians, family practice physicians, nurses, midwives, health care professionals, developmental therapists, psychiatrists, psychologists, social workers, counselors, doulas, childbirth educators, home visitors, chiropractors, cranial-sacral, osteopathic, and naturopathic practitioners, and somatic therapists.
 Other members include community leaders, businesspersons, educators, researchers, and policy makers.

 A significant portion of current APPPAH members are therapists playing a historic role in identifying and healing the psychological traumas of modern birth; they are also authorities on how to prevent these traumas.
 APPPAH spreads the message that positive prenatal and perinatal experiences have a lasting influence on health, human relationships, and society